 The topological classification of the family of \virg{Quaternionic} vector bundles strongly depends on the nature of the involutive space $(X,\tau)$ which in turns reflects some physical features of the system under consideration.
 An important aspect of an involutive space is the structure of its \emph{fixed point} set $ X^{\tau}:= \{x\in X\ |\ \tau(x)=x\} $.
 The family of FKMM-spaces is rich enough to contain all the systems of interest in condensed matter physics: \begin{definition}[FKMM-space] An \emph{FKMM-space} is an involutive space $(X,\tau)$ such that: \begin{enumerate} \item[0.] $X$ is a compact and path connected Hausdorff space which admits the structure of a $\Z_2$-CW-complex; \item[1.]
 The fixed point set $X^\tau\neq\emptyset$ consists of a finite number of points; \item[2.] $H^2_{\Z_2}(X,\Z(1))=0$. \end{enumerate} \end{definition} For the sake of completeness, let us recall that an involutive space $(X,\tau)$ has the structure of a $\Z_2$-CW-complex if it admits a skeleton decomposition given by gluing cells of different dimensions which carry a $\Z_2$-action.
 For a precise definition of the notion of $\Z_2$-CW-complex, the reader can refer to \cite[Section 4.5]{denittis-gomi-14} or \cite{matumoto-71,allday-puppe-93}.
 In addition, the cohomology group that appears in 2. is the \emph{equivariant Borel} cohomolgy of the space $(X,\tau)$ computed with respect to the \emph{local system} of coefficients $\Z(1)$.
-A short reminder of this theory is given in Section \ref{subsec:borel_cohom}.
-Here let us only recall that the group $H^2_{\Z_2}(X,\Z(1))$ provides the classification of the \virg{Real} line bundles over $(X,\tau)$ where the adjective \virg{Real} is used for the category of vector bundles introduced by M.~F. Atiyah in \cite{atiyah-66} and extensively studied in \cite{denittis-gomi-14}.
-Given an involutive space $(X,\tau)$ let us denote by ${\rm Vec}^{n}_\rr{Q}(X,\tau)$ the set of isomorphic classes of $\rr{Q}$-bundles with typical fiber of dimension $n$.
-We stress that the existence of fixed points $X^\tau\neq \emptyset$ and the the connectedness of $X$ imply that the dimension of the fibers is forced to be even, \ie $n=2m$ (\cf Proposition \ref{prop:Qv0}).
-The key result at the basis of our classification can be stated as follows: \begin{theorem}[Injective group homomorphism: low dimensional cases] Let $(X,\tau)$ be a FKMM-space such that the dimension of the free $\Z_2$-cells in the skeleton decomposition of $X$ do not exceeds $d=3$.
-Then, the FKMM-invariant defines a map
+A short reminder of this theory is sketched in Section \ref{subsec:borel_cohom}.
+Here, let us only recall that the group $H^2_{\Z_2}(X,\Z(1))$ provides the classification for \virg{Real} line bundles over $(X,\tau)$ where the adjective \virg{Real} refers to the category of vector bundles introduced by M.~F. Atiyah in \cite{atiyah-66} and extensively studied in \cite{denittis-gomi-14}.
+Given an involutive space $(X,\tau)$ let us denote by ${\rm Vec}^{n}_\rr{Q}(X,\tau)$ the set of isomorphic classes of $\rr{Q}$-bundles with fiber of dimension $n$.
+We point out that the existence of fixed points $X^\tau\neq \emptyset$ and the the connectedness of $X$ imply that the dimension of the fibers is forced to be even, \ie, $n=2m$ (\cf Proposition \ref{prop:Qv0}).
+The key result at the basis of our classification can be stated as follows: \begin{theorem}[Injective group homomorphism: low dimensional cases] Let $(X,\tau)$ be an FKMM-space such that the dimension of the free $\Z_2$-cells in the skeleton decomposition of $X$ does not exceed $d=3$.
+Then, the FKMM-invariant defines an injective map